-- Places will be offered for funded three- and four-year -olds who are looked after; where the placement in the setting will normally last a minimum of six weeks. - If a child who attends a setting is taken into care and is cared for by a local carer the place will continue to be made available to the child.
+- Places will be offered for funded children who are looked after; where the placement in the setting will normally last a minimum of six weeks. - If a child who attends a setting is taken into care and is cared for by a local carer the place will continue to be made available to the child.